 Here is how it compares to the same scene (don’t mind the slight framing changes, I shot hand-held) captured at f/2, 1/800, ISO 400:

 As you can see, after compensating a one-stop increase in ISO sensitivity with one-stop decrease in aperture size, the overall exposure (or brightness) of the photograph remained exactly the same.
 Even though closing down the aperture by a stop ensured twice less light was making its way onto the sensor, a one-stop increase in sensitivity did the exact opposite.
 Now, let’s make a comparison with shutter speed change:

 The before image was captured at f/1.4, 1/800, ISO 200, while the after image was captured at f/1.4, 1/1600, ISO 400.
 Again, compensating a one-stop faster shutter speed with a one-stop increase in ISO sensitivity proved to render the exact same exposure.

-It is important to understand that, in practice, photographers (and the cameras, too) rarely stick to full-stops.
-It is not too likely that the correct exposure for a particular scene will require standard full-stop values from ever parameter, is it?
+It is important to understand that, in practice, photographers (and the cameras, too) rarely stick to full stops.
+It is not too likely that the correct exposure for a particular scene will require standard full-stop values from every parameter, is it?
 And so the sample images that you will see now will showcase larger or smaller adjustments than a full-stop.